 1. Visit your barber regularly

-Don’t keep putting off your trip to the barber shop.
-Procrastinating is not a good for you—or your hair!
+Don’t keep putting off your trip to the barbershop.
+Procrastinating is not good for you—or your hair!
 Don’t wait until it’s too long and too crazy before you get a haircut, because that awkward stage makes you look lousy and unkempt.
 Set a regular visit to your barber, say every 3 weeks, to keep your locks at optimal length.
 And if you really can’t, why not try cutting your own hair?

 2. Choose your products well